Standard Operating Procedures for the Coastal Carolina University Office of University Communication

 Recognizing the importance of social network sites such as Facebook, Twitter, LinkedIn, Instagram and Snapchat, #CCUSocialMedia serves as the content provider and monitor/engager of all social interactions for Coastal Carolina University’s official social media platforms.

 It is the responsibility of #CCUSocialMedia to provide a consistent voice and updated presence that maintains the University’s values while promoting the stories of the University.
 Through #CCUSocialMedia, the stories of faculty, staff, students, alumni and the entire CCU community are featured.

 For a full list of CCU’s official social sites, to view the social media policy, and to learn best practices in social media, visit coastal.edu/coastal-now/ccusocialmedia or contact Brent Reser, social media and online marketing coordinator, at firstname.lastname@example.org.

 Marketing campaigns and marketing/advertising placement

-Consistent with University policy, all advertising requests and marketing support must flow through UC.
+Consistent with University policy, all advertising requests and marketing support must flow through Marcomm.
 This procedure is more efficient for dealing with advertising vendors and eliminates costly duplication.
-In addition, the UC staff can provide in-house consultation to ensure that University resources are maximized and target audiences are effectively reached.
+In addition, the MarComm staff can provide in-house consultation to ensure that University resources are maximized and target audiences are effectively reached.

 To launch an effective marketing campaign or place advertising, a minimum of four to six weeks is required from job origination to delivery.
 (Note: Delivery time could be shortened if the job entails a one-time advertisement or short-run advertising.)